e-j-w/G4TIP/README.md

 This repo is maintained by Jonathan Williams, see the full list of contributors [below](#contributors).

+**There is a known bug with the stopping powers in this version.
+If performing DSAM simulations or anything else that depends on the stopping process, use the [Geant4.10](https://github.com/e-j-w/G4TIP/tree/Geant4.10) branch instead.**

 ## Description

 Unified simulation code for [TIP](https://fiveyearplan.triumf.ca/tip/) and [TIGRESS](https://fiveyearplan.triumf.ca/teams-tools/tigress-triumf-isac-gamma-ray-suppressed-spectrometer/) using the GEANT4 framework.